12 December, 2019

 Syllabus subtopic: Indian culture will cover the salient aspects of Art Forms, Literature and Architecture from ancient to modern times.

-Prelims and mains focus: about the Shore Temple at Mahabalipuram, Pallava architecture, effects of climate change on ancient monuments in India
+Prelims and mains focus: the Shore Temple at Mahabalipuram, Pallava architecture, effects of climate change on ancient monuments in India

 About the Shore temple